peterjmanning/peterjmanning.github.io/README.md

-# Welcome to my project portfolio!
+# Welcome to my project portfolio-
+### Here, you'll find my recent academic and personal programming projects featuring a variety of languages and concepts, including data science, analytics, and software engineering.
+Cheers!

-## Click on a project to view more details, including code, images, and summaries.
+### Click on a project to view more details, including code, images, and summaries.

 ---